Buyback of years of study for public service retirement

 Periods of higher education completed in one of the following countries may also be redeemed:

-You must be at least 20 years of age and under 60 years of age at the date of your application.
+You must be at least 20 years of age and under 60 years of age on the date of your request.

 You must not have applied for your retirement pension.